creachadair/recipes/savory/tofu-planks.md

 ## Cooking

--  Heat a frying pan over medium-high heat generously dosed with cooking oil.
+-  Heat a frying pan, generously dosed with cooking oil, over medium-high heat.
    The temperature should be high enough to sizzle but not to scorch.

 -  Lay the planks in the pan and allow them to fry, rotating occasionally to